-To see a sample of the garda FEDERAL criminal record check needed to teach English in Korea, click here.
+To see a sample of the garda FEDERAL criminal record check, click here.

-To see the apostille for the garda FEDERAL criminal record check needed to teach English in Korea, click here.
+To see the apostille for the garda FEDERAL criminal record check, click here.

 3. 2 sets of university transcripts (sealed and stamped in an envelope.
 Do not open!)